 "What are you working on today?
 I want to see your name up there tomorrow."
 James says.

-James “the Lames” is the type of editor that journalists see in their worst nightmares.
-He wakes up at 3:00 a.m. to scour their competitor’s websites and sends “inspiring” emails at 4:00 a.m.
+James "the Lames" is the type of editor who journalists see in their worst nightmares.
+He wakes up at 3am to scour their competitor's websites and sends "inspiring" emails at 4am.
 No one is quite sure how he is able to go without any sleep.
-There’s a bet going around the office of when he’s going to go off the deep end.
+There’s a bet going around the office of when he’' going to go off the deep end.

 Cory bets it will be tomorrow.